-The Electric Light Parade welcomes the holiday season in the Capital City with lighted floats and the arrival of Santa.
-The Electric Light Parade steps off at 6 p.m. at the corner of Lenawee and South Washington Square.
-Over sixty units and ten area high school marching bands will sparkle with thousands of lights as they make their way through the streets of downtown Lansing.
+The Electric Light Parade welcomes the holiday season in the capital city with lighted floats and the arrival of Santa.
+The Electric Light Parade steps off at 6 p.m. at the corner of Lenawee Street and South Washington Square.
+More than sixty units and several high school marching bands will sparkle with thousands of lights as they make their way through the streets of downtown Lansing.

 The participating high school marching bands will compete for the Best Illuminated Band awards during the parade.
-The two high school bands that are most well-lit will win a $500 gift card to Marshall Music courtesy of Marshall Music and $500 courtesy of the Lansing Board of Water and Light.
-Winners are announced at the Main State prior to the lighting of the State Christmas Tree.
-The parade is proudly sponsored by IBEW Local #665 and NECA and is proudly staged by the Lansing Host Lions Club.
+Awards are given in two categories: large band and small band.
+The high school bands that are most well-lit in each category will win $500 courtesy of the Lansing Board of Water and Light and a $500 gift card to Marshall Music, courtesy of Marshall Music.
+The parade is proudly sponsored by IBEW Local #665 and NECA.

-While 2017 was the 21st Electric Light Parade, it was only the fourth year the parade had a Grand Marshal.
-In 2014, Mickey Mouse traveled from Walt Disney World Resorts in Florida to serve as the first ever Grand Marshal, in 2015 singer/songwriter Joshua Davis served as the Grand Marshal, and in 2016 Todd Duckett was the Grand Marshal.
+While 2019 is the 23rd Electric Light Parade, it is only the sixth year the parade has welcomed a Grand Marshal.
+In 2014, Mickey Mouse traveled from Walt Disney World Resorts in Florida to serve as the first ever Grand Marshal, in 2015 singer/songwriter Joshua Davis served as the Grand Marshal, in 2016 Todd Duckett was the Grand Marshal, in 2017 MSU’s Sparty was Grand Marshal and in 2018 the Detroit Lions Cheerleaders and Roary served as Grand Marshals.

 Capital Area District Libraries